EEXCESS/NounPhraseJS/README.md

 # NounPhraseJS
 Noun phrase detection in JavaScript using neural nets with convnetjs.
-Part of my bachelor thesis.

 It uses deep neural networks inspired by the paper:
 "A Unified Architecture for Natural Language Processing: Deep Neural Networks with Multitask Learning" by R. Colobert and J.Weston.